 And it’s more complicated when business practices or norms vary from region to region in the same country.

 “China is a very large place, so one particular method or one moral perspective does not apply to all the provinces there,” says Carlos Quinones, another student in the class.
 “There could be very distinct and polar opposite differences on how a particular region’s people view a situation, so when it comes to marketing and advertising, for example, one size does not fit all.”

 Although the trip was only 11 days, the students gained invaluable knowledge along with the experience of a lifetime.

-“I think I learned more from this trip than the other ten times I’ve traveled,” said Lynch.
+“I think I learned more from this trip than the other 10 times I’ve traveled,” Lynch says.